 4. Turnkey Capabilities

-The expectation from OEMs when dealing with an equipment contract manufacturer is that eventually they can place Purchase Orders for singular line items and viola, a perfectly build t machine arrives on time and at the highest Quality.
+The expectation from OEMs when outsourcing machinery manufacturing is that eventually they can place purchase orders for singular line items and viola, a perfectly built machine arrives on time and at the highest quality.
 From a CM perspective, that is a pretty nice arrangement as well.
-We’ve talked a lot about New Product Introduction and what it takes to get to that point, but that is the simply definition of “turnkey manufacturer” in our opinion.
+We’ve talked a lot about New Product Introduction and what it takes to get to that point, but that is the simple definition of “turnkey manufacturer” in our opinion.

 5. Technology Focus